vesoft-inc/nebula-docs/nebula-studio/quick-start/st-ug-create-schema.md

 To create a schema on the **Schema** page, make sure that the version of Studio is v1.2.0-beta or later then follow these steps:

 1. Create tags.
-For more information, see [Manipulate tags](../manage-schema/st-ug-crud-tag.md).
+For more information, see [Operate tags](../manage-schema/st-ug-crud-tag.md).
 2. Create edge types.
-For more information, see [Manipulate edge types](../manage-schema/st-ug-crud-edge-type.md).
+For more information, see [Operate edge types](../manage-schema/st-ug-crud-edge-type.md).

 ## Create a schema with Console